-The financial statements have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis except for the fair valuation of certain financial instruments.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.
-Under IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39"), the Fund's equity investments are designated at fair value through profit or loss ("FVTPL") at inception and derivative investments are classified as held for trading and measured at FVTPL.
+Under IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39"), the Fund's equity investments are designated at fair value through profit or loss ("FVTPL") at inception and derivative investments are classified as held for trading and measured at EVTPL